-Precepts in relation to Lancashire Police Authority, Lancashire Combined Fire Authority and Lancashire County Council - refer to the Collection Fund on page 96.
-Precepts payable to local Town and Parish Councils - refer to Note 8 on page 51.
+Precepts in relation to Police & Crime Commissioner for Lancashire, Lancashire Combined Fire Authority and Lancashire County Council - refer to the Collection Fund on page 97.
+Precepts payable to local Town and Parish Councils - refer to Note 8 on page 52.
 For details of payments to the Lancashire County Council Pension Fund refer to Note 35 below.